 You can change the date in the filters at the top of the page to look at and add marks for previous assessment periods if you can't see them or edit them in the marksheet.

-Click to add a mark, or tick the boxes next to the students and click the blue pencil icon to mark in bulk.
+Click to add a mark, or tick the boxes next to the students and click the Bulk action button to mark in bulk.

 You can also import assessment grades using these instructions: Using the import spreadsheet